 The locale(4) reference page explains the rules and format for this file.
-This chapter develops a locale named de_DE.ISO8859-1@example that supports the language and customs of Germany.
+This chapter includes an example in which a locale named fr_FR.ISO8859-l@example that supports the language and customs of France is developed.

 • A methods file with associated shareable library